-Riot outside building - Lockout
+Riot outside building - Active Lockout Take direction from responding Police

 - Call 9-1-1 and provide as much detail as possible as to location and extent of activities. - Depending on location and overall circumstances, initiate the appropriate protective actions as referenced above. - If safe to do so, assign pre-determined Response Team member to limit vehicle access to campus to only those involved in the response to this event Police, Fire, EMS, district administrators... - Take direction from responding Police.